Jessie Louisa Rickard

 Jessie Louisa Rickard, also known as Mrs Victor Rickard (1876–1963), was an Irish literary novelist.
 During her lifetime she became a versatile writer who produced over forty novels, some of which found a large reading public.
-She preferred to be known as Mrs Victor Richard to avoid association with a young woman called Jessie Rickard, who was brutally murdered in an incident reported in the media as 'The Cornish Tragedy'.
+She preferred to be known as Mrs Victor Rickard to avoid association with a young woman called Jessie Rickard, who was brutally murdered in an incident reported in the media as 'The Cornish Tragedy'.

 Early life

 She was born in Dublin as Jessica Louisa Moore, younger daughter of Canon Courtenay Moore M.A., V.P.R.S.A.I.
 (1842–1922), then rector of Castletownroch and later of Brigown, Mitchelstown, co.
 Cork, a noted antiquarian, founder of the Cork Historical and Archaeological Society and a Protestant Home Ruler, editor of The Church of Ireland Gazette and author of two novels.
 She spent her youth in Mitchelstown, and when only 18 (1894) wrote a series of hunting sketches which appeared in the Cork Examiner.
 They were so popular that she followed with a hunting story, The Price of a Friend, which was accepted as a series by the Irish Times.
 She married Robert Dudley Innes Ackland, by whom she had a daughter, and later divorced him, which caused a rift with her father.